Don Shinn

 Donald John Shinn (15 December 1945 - 18 February 2023) was an English keyboard player, multi-instrumentalist, composer, and vocalist.
-An influence on prog rock and jazz rock, he was known primarily as an organist and pianist, and also played vibraphone.
+He is widely regarded as the first progressive rock musician ever with his May 1966 "A-Minor Explosion" single.
+He was known primarily as an organist and pianist, and also played vibraphone.

 Biography

 He was born Donald John Walsh in West Ham, London, and when young was adopted by the Shinn family in Southampton, Hampshire, where he grew up.
 He learned piano as a child, before joining the military and playing clarinet in an Army band.
 After returning to Southampton, he bought a Bird Duplex organ and joined local band The Lonely Ones, becoming known for his habit of playing the organ pedals with bare feet.

 After the band renamed themselves The Soul Agents, they recorded three singles for Pye Records, produced by Tony Hatch.
 Other band members were Johnny Keeping (vocals), Tony Good (guitar), Jim Sach (bass), and Roger Pope (drums).
 In 1964–65, the band were the regular backing group for singer Rod Stewart.
 After Keeping and Sach left, The Soul Agents continued as a trio of Shinn, Good and Pope, with Shinn upgrading to a Hammond organ.
 Shinn was hospitalised with tuberculosis for several months in 1965, but after his recovery formed a new version of The Soul Agents with Pope, Dave Glover (bass) and Pete Hunt (vocals).
 Their final single, "A-Minor Explosion" / "Pits of Darkness", credited to Don Shinn & The Soul Agents, was released on the Polydor label in 1966.
 Like the band's other releases, this was not a commercial success, but both sides are now seen as "a testament to his credentials as a pioneer of prog.... combining neo-classical flourishes with jazz licks and R&B raunch...".
 Shinn was particularly influential on Keith Emerson, who adopted some of Shinn's onstage performance techniques such as jamming a screwdriver into the keyboard.
 Shinn also recorded with another Southampton band, The MeddyEvils.